 |Is there a risk of withdrawal?

-† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking to your doctor.
-You’ll need to taper off the drug slowly to avoid withdrawal symptoms such as anxiety, sweating, nausea, and trouble sleeping.
+† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking with your doctor.
+You’ll need to taper off the drug slowly to avoid withdrawal symptoms, such as anxiety, sweating, nausea, and trouble sleeping.

 Prednisone comes in these strengths: